cdktf/cdktf-provider-gitlab/docs/applicationSettings.typescript.md

 Prevent the deletion of the artifacts from the most recent successful jobs, regardless of the expiry time.

-Enabled by default.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.10.0/docs/resources/application_settings#keep_latest_artifact ApplicationSettings#keep_latest_artifact}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.11.0/docs/resources/application_settings#keep_latest_artifact ApplicationSettings#keep_latest_artifact}

 ---